bluefin-developer-portal/WooCommercePlugin/bluefin-payment-gateway/README.md

 # Bluefin Payment Gateway Plugin for WooCommerce

-This is the unofficial eCommerce plugin for accepting and processing payments via the Bluefin Payment Gateway for the WooCommerce platform/stores.
+This is the official eCommerce plugin for accepting and processing payments via the Bluefin Payment Gateway for the WooCommerce platform/stores.

 These are the Card-Not-Present transaction types that this WooCommerce plugin supports: